Complete Calabi-Yau metrics from smoothing Calabi-Yau complete intersections: Comparison to the Model Spaces

 \section{Comparison to the Model Spaces}

-In this section, we show that $X_0$ and $X_{p'}$ model $\cX$ sufficiently far out where $\rho > A$ for large enough $A \gg 0$.
-The error of the metric $\omega$ on $\cX$ and the Calabi-Yau metrics on $X_0$ and $X_{p'}$ is arbitrarily small in the above weighted spaces with sufficient overlap to allow for gluing.
+In this section, we show that $X_0$ and $X_{p'}$ model $\cX$ outside a sufficiently large compact set where $\rho > A$ for large enough $A \gg 0$.
+The error of approximating the metric $\omega$ on $\cX$ by the Calabi-Yau metrics on $X_0$ and $X_{p'}$ is arbitrarily small in the above weighted spaces, with sufficient overlap to allow for gluing.